| home | catalogue | history | references | appendix |

 The one who

-is to have the top position requires to be much lighter than the one underneath.
+to have the top position requires to be much lighter than

 Yet another

-pretty movement is to take the wave on your back, and as you are coming
+movement is to take the wave on your back, and as you are

 advance of the wave.
 A delightful sensation, indeed.